hlhv/wrench/README.md

 - `newkey`: Generate a new key
 - `adduser`: Add a user for the specified cell
-- `restart`: Deletes the user for the specified cell
+- `deluser`: Deletes the user for the specified cell

 ### Arguments